zliibbe/sick-trick-wish-list-ui/README.md

 Create a controlled Form component to create a trick (look into the API documentation to see what pieces of information are expected, and what datatypes it wants each piece to be).
 As a user types into the input fields, the form component's state should change.
 When the user clicks the `SEND IT` button, the application should update the App's state.
 The new birthday should display with all of the existing birthdays.

 Notes:
+- The `Stance` select input should contain options 'Regular' and 'Switch'
+- The `Obstacle` select input should contain options 'Flatground', 'Ledge', 'Rail', 'Stairs', and 'Pool'
-- You can assume that the user will input correct data (i.e. a number for month and day that represent a valid date).
-You do not need to worry about error handling!
+- You do not need to worry about error handling!
 - Do not worry about making the POST request to the database yet.

 ### Iteration 3